openstax/corgi/docs/operations/updating_the_stack.rst

 2. Deploy to Staging
 ====================

-Ensure SSH tunnel to COPS is set up and you are in a *new terminal* to communicate with the swarm manager node with previous steps.
+Ensure SSH tunnel to COPS is set up and you are in the **Docker Talker** window to communicate with the swarm manager node from the previous step.

 Load Environment Variables
 --------------------------